jlord/essential-electron/index.md

 Electron has two processes: Main and Renderer.
 There are <span class="def">modules</span> that work on both and some that only work on one of the two.

 ### Definitions:
-- **Modules** Electron's APIs are grouped together in modules based on what they do.
+- **Modules** Electron's APIs are grouped together based on what they do.
 For instance the `dialog` module has all the APIs for native dialogs like open file, save file and alerts.

 ### Next: [Main Process](#main-process)